-Join Alan Demafiles for an in-depth discussion in this video Adding text and X/Y axes, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Adding text and X/Y axes, part of Cinema 4D: Animating Charts and Graphs.

 - In this lesson, we're going to add text units…that make up the X and Y axes using MoText.…So I'm going to do a little bit of housekeeping here.…We'll take the sweep objects and right-click…and add to layers, fans, since they kind of represent…all of those objects there.…Alright, so in Excel, we're going to make this…Y axis and the X axis.…And we can do that through the use…of a rectangle spline.…Hit F4 on the keyboard and you'll switch over…to the front view.…And the first thing we're going to want to do.…I'm going to move this down.…